The Grace (group): 2006: Japanese debut and "My Everything"

 They debut Japanese single "Boomerang" was released January 25, 2006.
-Later, the song was re-recorded and released with Japanese lyrics and an altered instrumental track, and a B-side called Do You Know?, a solo song by member Sunday.
+Later, the song was re-recorded and released with Japanese lyrics and an altered instrumental track, and a B-side called "Do You Know?", a solo song by member Sunday.
 "Boomerang" ranked #110 in the Japanese Singles Top 200 chart.

 On March 8, they released second Japanese single "The Club", along with a solo song by Stephanie called "What U Want" was released.
 It reached #131 on the Japanese Oricon Charts.
 The single was also promoted briefly in South Korea.
 After quick promotional activities in Korea, the group went back to Japan for their third Japanese single, "Sweet Flower" which was used as the theme for the month of April on the TBS Radio & Communications music show Count Down TV.
 "Sweet Flower" entered the charts at #151.
 The single was also released in Korea by SM, but it was left unchanged from its Japanese version.

 The Chinese version of their Japanese single "Boomerang" was released on June 19 by Avex Trax's official Chinese distributor CRSC in China.
 In Taiwan and Hong Kong, also included the Korean version of The Club was released and contained a Chinese version of "The Club" plus a DVD with the Korean music video.

-Even with the first few singles having low sales, another single was scheduled to be released.
-"Juicy Love" was in stark contrast with The Grace's previous singles, as it had a reggae beat.
-Corn Head, a Japanese reggae singer, was featured in this song.
-The B-side was "Sayonara no Mukō ni", The Grace's first Japanese ballad written and sung by Dana.
-Like the previous single, "Juicy Love" was released in Korea unchanged.
+Even with the first few singles having low sales, they continue with release Japanese single titled "Juicy Love".
+The single featuring Japanese reggae singer, Corn Head and included B-side track "Sayonara no Mukō ni", which written and sung by Dana.

-After returning to Korea on November 3, 2006, the band released the single "My Everything" and started promotion as CSJH The Grace.
-The song is a ballad track unlike their previous singles.
+The group resumed their activities in Korea with additions english phrase to their group name, The Grace, following the release of their third single "My Everything" on November 3, 2006.
 The B-side track included an A cappella version of George Michael's "Faith", "The Final Sentence" and "Iris (할 말이 있어요)".
 However, the change did not result in an increase in sales; the single entered at #30 on the Music Industry Association of Korea's month-end sales chart.